wp-plugins/constant-contact-api/readme.txt

 == Upgrade Notice ==

+= 2.4.1 =
+* Fixed: issue with WordPress registration: the "Hidden Contact Lists" lists were not being properly added (the list IDs were incorrect), causing issues.
+* Added: "Default Option Text" registration option, visible when using a Dropdown List "List Selection Format".
+Allows you to set the default text of the dropdown list.

 = 2.4.0.3 =
 * The "You do not have sufficient permissions to access this page." error was caused by the plugin not reporting Error 403: Account Locked on the settings page.
 This release adds that error code.
 * Consolidated dupe `session_start()` function